datacite/blog/source/posts/datacite-commons-at-your-service.html.md

 ### Web frontend development

-The GraphQL API we had developed allowed us to address the user stories we identified, and we started to write Jupyter notebooks as a platform that makes it easier to work with the GraphQL API, and in August 2020 the FREYA project released ten Jupyter notebooks addressing some of the user stories we had identified.
+The GraphQL API we had developed allowed us to address the user stories we identified, and we started to write Jupyter notebooks as a platform that makes it easier to work with the GraphQL API, and in August 2020 the FREYA project released ten Jupyter notebooks addressing some of the user stories we had identified [@https://doi.org/10.5281/zenodo.4004426].
 But APIs and Juypter notebooks are still a significant hurdle for many users, and in the spring of 2020 we started work on a web frontend for the GraphQL API and thus the PID Graph.
 In August 2020 we launched a pre-release version of this web frontend and called it DataCite Commons [@https://doi.org/10.5438/f4df-4817].
-Today we are officially releasing DataCite Commons as the web frontend for the FREYA PID Graph and as a key FREYA contribution to the European Open Science Cloud (EOSC).
+Today we are officially releasing DataCite Commons [@https://doi.org/10.14454/qgk4-zs88] as the web frontend for the FREYA PID Graph and as a key FREYA contribution to the European Open Science Cloud (EOSC).

 ### Monitoring and feedback